Otoboke Beaver

 Otoboke Beaver (おとぼけビ～バ～) is a Japanese punk rock band from Kyoto, formed in 2009.
-The band currently consists of singer Accorinrin, guitarist Yoyoyoshie, bassist Hirochan, and drummer Kahokiss.
+The band currently consists of singer Accorinrin, guitarist Yoyoyoshie, bassist Hirochan, and drummer Leo.
 Their most recent album Super Champon was released in May 2022.

 History

+Early history

 Otoboke Beaver is named after a love hotel in Osaka which was located near the high school of one of the band members.
 The band formed in 2009 while the members were active in a rock music club at Ritsumeikan University in Kyoto.
 The original members included Accorinrin on vocals, Yoyoyoshie on guitar, Pop on drums, and Nishikawachi on bass.

 In June 2011, Otoboke Beaver released a demo CD featuring three songs, including an early version of "Chuchu Song", a live track that would be later re-recorded and distributed to people who helped fund the band's first trip to the United States.
 In 2012, the group released their first live album via Egypt Records.
 In 2013, they released a limited-edition single via Jet Set Records, featuring the newly recorded "Otobokebeaver Daijikenbo" and two live tracks.
 In March of the same year, the band released the mini-album Love Me Sign.
 Bassist Nishikawachi left the band in 2013 and was replaced by Hirochan, a fan who asked to join via e-mail.

 Otoboke Beaver participated in Record Store Day in 2015, releasing the single "Akimahenka" on vinyl.
 In 2016, the band signed with the British label Damnably.
 The Okoshiyasu!!
 Otoboke Beaver compilation album was released that year, featuring the majority of the songs found on the group's first two mini-albums, with the addition of the "Akimahenka" single.
 The band recorded a live session for XFM and toured the UK with Shonen Knife and Leggy.
 The EP Bakuro Book followed shortly thereafter, with another EP titled Love is Short!! appearing the following year for Record Store Day 2017.
 The song "Love Is Short!!" reached the UK singles chart.